Pomax/use-models-for-data/docs/README.md

 - `required`: a boolean value that determines whether the field must always have a value
 - `default`: a default value to use when the field has not been explicitly assigned
 - `choices`: an array of possible values that this field may take (note that `Fields.choice(...)` is typically preferred for this)
+- `array`: a boolean value that tells the validator that this field will be an array (of unspecified length) of same-typed items
 - `configurable`: a boolean value that determines whether this field may be presented to the user as editable (i.e. when showing the data in an edit form)
 - `debug`: a boolean value that regulates whether fields are included in the model when the library is running in debug mode.
 - `validate`: a function for performing more elaborate validation than basic type validation can offer.